dylan-isaac/DylanIsaac/src/content/resources/alt-text-generation.md

 featured: true
 ---

 This ladder enables anyone to generate contextually appropriate alt text by encoding accessibility expertise into a reusable pattern.
-It extracts the creator's epistemology—their way of understanding and organizing information—from the page's markup, headings, proximity relationships, and metadata.
+It extracts previously intangible information like author intention from key programmatic page contexts, using the same lines of questioning accessibility professionals have refined over decades.

 ## Key Innovation: Extracting Author Intention

 Traditional alt text generators only analyze the image itself.
-This pattern is different—it reads the entire context to understand *why* the author chose this image.
+This pattern is different—it analyzes key contextual signals to understand *why* the author chose this image and which of the metaphorical 1000 words an image contains should be featured in the alt text.
 By analyzing:

 - **Page structure** through DOM headings and title
 - **Proximity and size** indicating relationships